Gluten-Free Cowboy Fries are a great way to make something that will hit the spot on a chilly evening.

 This is going to be a hit with your meat and potato crowd.
-I found this early on in my gluten free searching and it quickly has become a regular.
-This is a dish that hits on a cold night, when you want junk food, or you just need something quick and easy.
+I found this early on in my gluten-free searching and it quickly has become a regular.
+This is a dish that hits on a chilly night, when you want junk food, or you just need something quick and easy.

-If you like peppers or mushrooms you could saute them with the onions and garlic.
+If you like peppers or mushrooms you could sauté them with the onions and garlic.
 That would add more flavor and bulk to this meal.
 Make sure to salt and pepper while it’s cooking.
 This is the key to making sure the flavors of the food come out.

-The french fries are still frozen.
+The French Fries are still frozen.
 Make sure if you choose to not use Ore-Ida that you check the package about ingredients.
-Not all frozen french fries are gluten free.
+Not all frozen French Fries are gluten free.
 Some of Ore-Ida’s have gluten as well.
 Make sure you are reading the ingredients labels.